shakilaapka/shakilaapka.github.io/_posts/2014-03-04-topi-ka-kissa.md

 #### Topi Ki Upar Uthao (Raise the Cap)

 Once during my travels, I was riding pillion on a motorcycle with my Aam Aadmi Topi on.
 The wind was flying on my face and the topi flew away.
 I looked behind and it seemed that a labourer had caught it.
 He was running towards us.
 He seemed a poor landless labourer but had a spark in his eyes.
-With great care the put the topi back on my head and said,
+With great care he put the topi back on my head and said,

 *"Topi ko neeche nahi girne do, isko toh upar uthana hain!"
 (Don't let the cap fall, we have to raise it much higher)*